LassmirandaDennsiwillja/HP_4284_OCR/README.md

        characters: '0123456789.kMQ-' and must be trained with the ocrTrainer to recognise other characters.

+The function also recognised the exponent of the unit (e.g. Kilo, Mega...)
+       Here only Kilo and Mega is implemented, for more the if statement must be extended and the character must be trained with the ocrTrainer to be recognised by the script.

  ## IMPORTANT NOTE:
 For best results the display should not reflect (e.g. cover it from
        direct light) and no dirt must be on the screen